palantir/gradle-baseline/README.md

 ### IntelliJ Plugin (com.palantir.baseline-idea)

 Run `./gradlew idea` to (re-) generate IntelliJ project and module files from the templates in `.baseline`.
-The generated project is pre-configured with Baseline code style settings and support for the Checkstyle-IDEA plugin.
+The generated project is pre-configured with Baseline code style settings and support for the CheckStyle-IDEA plugin.

 The `com.palantir.baseline-idea` plugin automatically applies the `idea` plugin.